-The study area contains 91 marine- and 44 land-terminating glaciers, but only Victoria Land contains land-terminating glaciers (Table I).
+glaciers (Table I).
 Over the longest time step (1972-2013), there were no significant differences in terminus position change between marine- and land-terminating glaciers in Victoria Land (Fig. 8a).
 The median terminus position change rates for marine- and land-terminating glaciers were 0.6 ± 1.6 and -0.6 ± 1.6 m yr-1, respectively.
-However, marine-terminating glaciers experienced 295 296 far more variation than land-terminating glaciers.
-The range of glacier terminus position change was more than one order of magnitude higher for marine-terminating glaciers (293 m yr-1) than for land-297 terminating glaciers (8 m yr-1).
-When examining the entire dataset for all three regions, we also found 298 299 differences in glacier behaviour within the marine-terminating glaciers (Fig. 8b).
-Although, there were 300 no significant differences between each class of marine-terminating glacier in terms of advance or retreat, those with floating unconstrained (FU) termini experienced the largest terminus position 301 variation with a range of 918 m yr-1, followed by glaciers with floating constrained termini (FC) 302 (range: 106 m yr-1).
-Marine-terminating glaciers that were grounded (G) had the smallest terminus 303 changes (range: 37 m yr-1).
-These patterns are very similar for glaciers <15 km wide (Fig. 8c), which 304 demonstrates that major and potentially stochastic calving events on large glaciers are not skewing the 305 306 trends.
-Figure 9 shows the breakdown per epoch of glacier position change by terminus within each 307 region and for all glaciers.
+However, marine-terminating glaciers experienced far more variation than land-terminating glaciers.
+The range of glacier terminus position change was more than one order of magnitude higher for marine-terminating glaciers (293 m yr-1) than for land-terminating glaciers (8 m yr-1).
+When examining the entire dataset for all three regions, there were also differences in glacier behaviour within the marine-terminating glaciers (Fig. 8b).
+Although, there were no significant differences between each class of marine-terminating glacier in terms of advance or retreat, those with FU termini experienced the largest terminus position variation with a range of 918 m yr-1, followed by glaciers with FC termini (range: 106 m yr-1).
+Marine-terminating glaciers that were grounded (G) had the smallest terminus changes (range: 37 m yr-1).
+These patterns are very similar for glaciers <15 km wide (Fig. 8c), which demonstrates that major and potentially stochastic calving events on large glaciers are not skewing the trends.
+Figure 9 shows the breakdown per epoch of glacier position change by terminus within each region and for all glaciers.

-308 4.4 Major calving events and cyclical behaviour
+Major calving events and cyclical behaviour

-309 We noted that several glaciers (n = 16) experienced one or more large calving events.
-For the purpose of this study, we define a large calving event when the length (long axis) of the glacier terminus lost 310 311 during the time step is larger than the glacier width.
-It should be pointed out that, due to the coarse 312 temporal resolution of the glacier terminus position change dataset, it is not possible to identify whether these large losses are the result of the calving of one large iceberg at a single point in time or 313 314 the accumulated loss of numerous small icebergs throughout the time step.
-There was at least one of 315 these major calving events in every epoch, but nine of these events (56%) occurred between 2009 and 316 2013, the majority of them (n = 6) taking place in Oates Land.
-Major calving events occurred in glaciers of varying size (3-40 km width) and in all three regions.
-All but one major calving event 317 occurred on glaciers with FU termini.
-Two glaciers, Matusevich Glacier (9 km wide) and Lillie 318 319 Glacier (12 km wide) (Fig. 10a; locations shown on Fig. 1), experienced more than one major calving event during the study period, separated by a period of advance.
-They both first experienced major 320 terminus position retreat in the 1972-1988 epoch and then Matusevich Glacier calved a second time in 321
+Several glaciers (n = 16) experienced one or more large calving events.
+For the purpose of this study, a large calving event is when the length (long axis) of the glacier terminus lost during the time step is larger than the glacier width.
+It should be pointed out that the coarse temporal resolution of the glacier terminus position change dataset means that it is not possible to identify whether these large losses are the result of the calving of one large iceberg at a single point in time or the accumulated loss of numerous small icebergs throughout the time step.
+There was at least one of these major calving events in every epoch, but nine of these events (56%) occurred between 2009-13, the majority of them (n = 6) taking place in Oates Land.
+Major calving events occurred in glaciers of varying size